California’s rooftop solar mandate will normalize clean energy

 Adjusting to this new way of calculating costs will be a process for people looking to buy homes in California, Fenster says, but it’s not the only option for prospective homeowners to comply with the mandate.
 The California code also allows new homeowners to opt to lease their rooftop solar array from the solar provider.
 Sunrun, for instance, specializes in solar leasing plans under which the company retains ownership and control of the solar array, but charges residents a small fee (around $100 per month, depending on the size and type of panels) to use it.
 Leasing, Fenster says, is a way to keep housing affordability (to the extent that it exists in California) in sight as the mandate rolls out.
 Making the various options clear to homeowners upon purchasing–and forging connections with solar operators–will be a point of focus for residential developers in the next year.

 Lennar, a residential developer based in California but with projects across the country, already has a formula down.
 In 2012, Lennar built out a solar subsidiary, SunStreet, which specializes in integrating solar into the home construction process.
 Rather than retrofitting a solar array onto a roof, which entails an installation and wiring process, SunStreet builds the array into the roof and connects it to the electrical system as the construction is under way.
 This model, Knutsen says, will be something for builders and solar providers alike to look to as they adapt.
-David Kaiserman, SunStreet founder and Lennar president, says that his ventures are planning to offer guidance to other developers and solar providers looking to streamline solar integrations going forward.
+David Kaiserman, SunStreet founder and Lennar Ventures president, says that his ventures are planning to offer guidance to other developers and solar providers looking to streamline solar integrations going forward.

 For both the building and solar industries, this will be a significant change.
 Of the 120,000 residential solar installs that happen every year in California, 105,000 are retrofits on existing homes, and only 15,000 built along with new homes.
 The mandate will raise the number of new-home solar installations by 65,000.
 Solar companies are expert, now, at developing and marketing portable arrays that can be added onto rooftops.
 But Knutsen says the spike in demand for solar on new homes will likely force a change in their business model to a more integrated approach, like SunStreet’s.
 This should also pique the interest of developers, who will likely gravitate toward this approach as a way to speed construction.
 If solar can be built along with the house, rather than installed only after it’s completed, the overall construction time will remain fairly quick.